airbytehq/airbyte/docs/connector-development/testing-connectors/source-acceptance-tests-reference.md

 * `full_refresh`
 * `incremental`

-If a test can't be run for a valid technical or organization reason a `bypass_reason` can be declared to skip this test.
+If a test can't be run for a valid technical or organizational reason a `bypass_reason` can be declared to skip this test.
 E.G. `source-pokeapi` does not support incremental syncs, we can skip this test when `test_strictness_level` is `high` by setting a `bypass_reason` under `incremental`.
 ```yaml
 connector_image: "airbyte/source-pokeapi"